-To open the log in a text file or to save the log to disk, click on the floppy disk icon() on the same line as the Event Log heading.
+To open the log in a text file or to save the log to disk, click on the floppy disk icon ( ) on the same line as the Event Log heading.

 You can also use FTP or Secure CoPy (SCP) to view the event log.
-See "How to use FTP or SCP to retrieve log files" on page 43.
+See How to Use FTP or SCP to Retrieve Log Files, page 60.